-Sharretts is now on his way to this

-the department of state for the month of July, or 113 more than the number recorded in June.
+There were 2,347 deaths returned to the department of state for the month of July, or 113 more than the number recorded in June.
 The death rate was 1.3 per 1,000 population.
-There were 509 deaths of infants under one year of age, 186 deaths of children aged one to four years, inclusive, and 625 deaths of persons aged 65 years and over.
+There were 509 deaths of infants under one year of age, 186 deaths of children aged one to four years, inclusive, and 625 deaths of persons aged 65 years and

 Crop Outlook.

-The weekly crop report of the Washington weather bureau says for Michigan: Cool weather continues to retard growth of corn, which is earing nicely, but is small and backward; frosts in upper peninsula and northern counties did some damage to corn, potatoes and garden truck; fine crop of oats mostly secured; beans and late potatoes in fair condition; sugar beets and apples continue promising.
-Afraid of Insanity.
+The weekly erop report of the Wash ington weather bureau says for Mich

+Cool weather continues to retard growt of corn, which is earing nicely, but is sma and backward; frosts in upper peninsula and northern counties did some damage to corn, potatoes and garden truck; fine crop of oats mostly secured; beans and late potatoes in fair condition; sugar beets and apples continue promising.

+Afraid of Insantty.

-S. E. Sower, a well-to-do farmer who has been living in Ithaca for several months, killed his wife with an ax as the lay in bed and then hanged possessed by the court.
-The repeal of himself in his barn.
-Despondency over the fear that he was becoming The governor then traces briefly the insane and grief over the death of history of constitutional government . his only daughter, ten years ago, im- Given Fifteen Years.
+S. E. Sower, a well-to-do farmer who has been living in Ithaca for several months, killed his wife with an ax as the lay in bed and then hanged himself in his barn.
+Despondency over the fear that he was becoming

+Given Fifteen Years.

-Frank C. Andrews, i.e young Napoleon of finance, who said that a man should have his fortune made before he reached the age of 36, was sentenced in Detroit to 15 years in Jackson prison at hard labor, after conviction of misapplying the funds of the City savings bank, of which he was vice president.
+Frank C. Andrews, the young Napoleon of finance, who said that a man should have his fortune made before he reached the age of 36, was sentenced in Detroit to 15 years in Jackson prison at hard labor, after conviction of misapplying the funds of the City savings bank, of which he was vice president.

 News Briefly Stated.